UK singles chart records and statistics: Fastest selling singles

-The fastest selling single in chart history is "Candle in the Wind 1997" by Elton John which sold 1.55 million copies in its first week (it sold 658,000 on the first day of release, 13 September 1997).
+The fastest selling single in chart history is "Candle in the Wind 1997" by Elton John, which sold 1.55 million copies in its first week (it sold 658,000 on the first day of release, 13 September 1997).

 The fastest selling debut single is "Anything Is Possible/Evergreen" by Will Young, which sold 1.11 million copies in its first week on sale.
 Publicity had built up due to the televised talent contest Pop Idol with 8.7 million people phoning in to vote for the finalists.

-The fastest selling single by a girl group is the Spice Girls "2 Become 1" which sold over 462,000 copies during its first week on sale and over 763,000 copies in a fortnight.
-In total, the single sold over 1.2 million copies to date.
+The fastest selling single by a girl group is the Spice Girls' "2 Become 1", which sold over 462,000 copies during its first week on sale and over 763,000 copies in a fortnight.
+In total, the single has sold over 1.2 million copies.

-Biggest-selling singles artists

-Artists with references have been updated as the original list was published by the Official Charts Company during 2012.
-This means that positions on this list may not be 100% accurately reflected as most of the artists are still active and releasing new singles.
-This includes all singles (solo, duets and as featuring artists) and in all formats (vinyl, cassette, CD, digital).
-All singles with collaborations are counted several times on the list.